-Selkirk and District Community Foundation: Office is CLOSED, employees working remotely.
-Can be contacted through email [email protected]
+Selkirk and District Community Foundation: Located in the Civic office, no visitors are permitted.
+They can be contacted through email [email protected]

 Help can come in a lot of forms.
 These businesses are making life a bit easier for our citizens during these times.

 The Government of Canada and Community Futures organizations (CFs) understand the difficulties the COVID-19 pandemic has caused the small business community throughout the West.
 As a result, the Government of Canada has made funds available to the CFs to provide support and assistance to SMEs through the rural stream of the Regional Relief and Recovery Fund (RRRF).

 Small business owners impacted as a result of the COVID-19 pandemic can apply for loans up to $40,000 through the Regional Relief and Recovery Fund (RRRF).

 If you are planning on participating in any Halloween activities this year you must adhere to the Provincial Guidelines surrounding COVID-19 and be aware of the Pandemic Response System and the Provincial Response Level.

 Prior to participating in Trick-or-Treating or any other Halloween activities, please use the Manitoba COVID-19 Screening Tool.

 If you feel ill or there is a chance you have COVID-19 or you may have been exposed to someone with COVID-19, you should not participate in in-person Halloween activities and should not participate in trick-or-treating in any way.

 Should you participate in Trick-or-Treating (going door-to door or handing out treats) here are some tips to help prevent the spread:

 - Use tools (e.g. tongs) or find creative ways to distribute treats at a distance